AdobeDocs/campaign-classic.en/help/technotes/using/tech-stack-upgrade.md

 >[!NOTE]
 >
 >For any questions about these changes, contact [Adobe Customer Care](https://helpx.adobe.com/enterprise/admin-guide.html/enterprise/using/support-for-experience-cloud.ug.html).
+See also the [Build upgrade FAQ](../../platform/using/faq-build-upgrade.md).
 >

 ## Campaign build upgrade {#ac-upgrade}